Gasparia

 Gasparia is a genus of South Pacific araneomorph spiders in the family Toxopidae, and was first described by Brian J. Marples in 1956.
 Originally placed with the intertidal spiders, it was moved to the Toxopidae in 2017.
+Ranging in size between 1.5-4 mm, the genus is endemic to New Zealand, with most members found living in forested areas.